KlaraMartinsson/aussie-approved/README.md

 A page where the user can see how the quiz is planned out.
 ![Rules page](assets/readme-images/rules-page.JPG)
 ### Quiz page
-When the quiz starts the timer begins and they have 15 seconds to chose their answer.
+When the user clicked continue the quiz starts with a timer, they have 15 seconds to chose their answer.
 When an answer is selected the quiz give the user instant feedback if it was the correct or incorrect answer by the colors green for correct and red for incorrect.
 The user can also see in the bottom corner how many questions they have left.
 The next button dont show up until the user have chosen their answer to prevent cheating.
 ![Quiz page](assets/readme-images/quiz-page.JPG)
 ![Quiz correct/incorrect page](assets/readme-images/quiz-correct.JPG)
 ### Feedback page